mncc8337/kerosene/README.md

 ./script/cpyfile.sh file/or/directory/in/somewhere ./mnt/some/DIRECTORY/in/the/disk
 ```
 Note that scripts in `script/` will need sudo privilege to setup loopback device for the hard disk image.
+### Running on real hardware
+You can either make an iso `./script/geniso.sh` and burn it to an usb or use `sudo dd if=disk.img of=/dev/sdX && sync` to burn the disk to an usb to run the OS.
+Note that ISO 9660 FS and usb driver are not implemented so the OS will perform filesystem commands on whatever partitions with FAT32 fs it found so just dont perform fs command and you will be fine.
-> [!WARNING]
+> [!NOTE]
-> YOU SHOULD NOT RUN THE OS ON REAL HARDWARE.
-> If you wish to do it any way, run `sudo dd if=disk.img of=/dev/sdX && sync` (MAKE SURE /dev/sdX IS AN USB DEVICE) or any program to burn the disk image into an usb device, restart the pc and choose the usb in the boot menu.
+> I am not responsible for any damage caused to your machine by the OS.
+Try this with your own risk!
 ## Progress
 ### Baby first step
 - [x] basic bootloader